 Flow rates are usually lowest, reflecting increased airway obstruction, in the early morning.
 This is known as the bathyphase or “morning dip.”
 Rates are usually highest, reflecting decreased obstruction, in the afternoon.
 This is the acrophase.
 Everyone’s lungs exhibit this pattern, but it is exaggerated in people with asthma.

 A decrease in PEFR from a “personal best” reading or predicted personal best reading suggests the onset of an asthma episode.
-High variability in PEFR readings is a sign of increased airway hyperreactivity and usually suggests the need for antiinflammatory medications.
+High variability in PEFR readings is a sign of increased airway hyperreactivity and usually suggests the need for antiinflammatory medications smoke out.
 Evening dips below morning PEFR levels may indicate the need to change the dose or timing of medications.
 PEFR measurements also can be valuable during sudden episodes of breathlessness to determine whether air flow obstruction is present.
 If the value remains within the individual’s normal range, the breathlessness may be due to panic or anxiety, in which case relaxation strategies can be helpful.

 Using a Peak Flow Monitor